NCAS-CMS/cfdm/docs/source/tutorial.rst

    ('domainaxis0', 'domainaxis1', 'domainaxis2')

 The data may be set with the `~Field.set_data` method of the field construct.
-The domain axis constructs spanned by the data must be considered, either by explicitly providing them via their construct keys, or by using those that may have already been set.
+The domain axis constructs spanned by the data may also be set by explicitly providing them via their construct keys.
 In any case, the data axes may be set at any time with the `~Field.set_data_axes` method of the field construct.

 .. code-block:: python3
    :caption: *Delete the data and then reinstate it, using the